Looking for new ways to use LinkedIn Video?

-The new LinkedIn video format allows users to step away from simply sharing links from other sites and upload their own LinkedIn videos straight to the site.
+The new LinkedIn video format allows users to step away from simply sharing links from other sites and upload their own videos straight to the site.

-To some, native video may not seem like a big deal.
+To some, a native video may not seem like a big deal.
 But to those familiar with modern marketing trends, it certainly is.

-While the native LinkedIn video format is relatively new to the platform, we do know that on social sites like Facebook, native videos have 10 times higher reach compared to YouTube links.
+While the native video format is relatively new to the platform, we do know that on social sites like Facebook, native videos have 10 times higher reach compared to YouTube links.

-Do take note that as of now, native LinkedIn videos can only be uploaded through the LinkedIn App.
+Do take note that as of now, native videos can only be uploaded through the LinkedIn App.

 To upload a native LinkedIn video, open the app on your mobile device.
 Locate the status update/share box at the top and tap the video icon.

 Next, you’ll be asked to choose a pre-recorded video or click the Video box which will allow you to record a video in real time.
 If you choose to record, you will do so directly in the app.

 Once you’ve selected or recorded your video, you can add any text you wish to include (this could mean the difference between a view or a skip, so make sure it’s catchy and tells viewers exactly what your video is about.)

 To finish, tap the Post button and your video will be shared directly to your follower’s feeds.
 Or, share it on your profile page by clicking the three dots in the top right of the video and selecting “Copy link to post.”

-Then go to your Settings, edit your Intro section, and upload the LinkedIn video to Media in your summary section.
+Then go to your Settings, edit your Intro section, and upload the video to Media in your summary section.

-While the ability to upload native LinkedIn videos is by far a benefit to business, keep in mind, it’s a relatively new feature that comes with a few drawbacks:
+While the ability to upload native videos on LinkedIn is by far a benefit to business, keep in mind, it’s a relatively new feature that comes with a few drawbacks: